Brand development that increases sales velocity, guaranteed.

 The BDI serves several essential purposes for brands across several industries.
-The BDI provides a numerical representation of your brand’s performance in a specific market, allowing for detailed comparison with other brands and markets.
+It calculates a brand’s performance in a specific market, allowing for detailed comparisons with other brands and markets.

-As a business owner incorporating BDI, you can compare your brand performance to market potential.
-This means the BDI helps you assess whether your brand is reaching its full potential in a given market.
+As a business owner who incorporates BDI, you can compare your brand performance to market potential.
+This means BDI helps you assess whether your brand is reaching its full potential in a given market.

 Another point worthy of mention is that BDI Identifies market opportunities.
 A high BDI can identify a notable market opportunity for a brand, indicating the growth potential.
 With BDI, you can reach out to potential customers.
 Conversely, a low BDI may signal that you should adjust marketing strategies or product offerings.